Please make sure that you are registered for this course in Blackboard, as it will be used to send email and administrate results.

 Each student will be doing a small Coq formalization assignment.
 This assignment will be chosen by the student from the following list of suggestions.

 The test covers both the contents of the courses by Femke and Herman, as well as the contents of the presentations.
-The final test date still is unknown.
+The final test will be:

 Some old tests: